assaabloy-ppi/salt-channel-js/readme.md

 Log Entries
 -----------

+2017-11-13, Felix, Implementation now closes the WebSocket when a session ends

 2017-11-10, Felix, Implementation no longer supports sequential sessions over the same WebSocket session.
 Because reference implementation in Java does not support this, which may cause confusion when using Salt Channel JS.

 2017-11-01, Felix, Fix of fatal bug regarding bit order of protocol specification.
 All prior versions affected.